whatisnuclear/simulator/README.md

 a system might have on a server and how responsive it is with a full control panel/dashboard.
 Try out a few simple animations (change color of a square based on slider value) to shake down the components of the reactor animation.

+**Dummy kinetics solver**

+The applet at https://live.whatisnuclear.com uses Django channels to solve the actual PKE live and plots with javascript.
+Source for the physics solver is [here](https://github.com/partofthething/keepinpace).
+Source for webapp coming soon.

 ## Phase 2: Design and implement key systems